 All About Me

-I was born in London - the fifth of six children- and now live in Brighton, East Sussex.
+I was born in London - the fifth of six children- and I now live in Brighton, East Sussex with my two dogs Woody and Buzz.
 I trained and worked for many years as a teacher of children with special needs, whilst bringing up my three sons.
 More recently, I've rediscovered my childhood love for poetry and have returned to the reading and writing of it with a passion.

-My first rhyming picture book A Patch of Black - a lyrical bedtime story that helps young children overcome their fear of the dark, was published by Macmillan &.Illustrated by Deborah Allwright.
+My first rhyming picture book A Patch of Black - a lyrical bedtime story that helps young children overcome their fear of the dark, was published by Macmillan & illustrated by Deborah Allwright.